Get a personalized walkthrough. Join office hours - every Friday. Attend.

 Can one MSA cover multiple SOWs for different projects?

 Yes, one MSA can cover several SOWs.
 This is why companies use MSAs for long-term partnerships.
 You avoid rewriting legal terms each time.
 You only update the SOW for new work.
-It keeps your workflow clean and saves you time.
+It keeps the contract relationship clean and saves you time.